lucasbbs/ClearEdge-Tables/README.md

 - Complete the checkout process.

 ## Authorization and Authentication
-- To register a table you should be authenticated as an admin.
-That's the authorization admin part.
-There is only one admin user in the app.
-It is possible to create more than one, but this is feature is not yet implemented
+- As for the authorization for admin users: to register a table, you should be authenticated as an admin, which involves verifying your identity through the app's authentication system.
+Currently, there is only one admin user in the app.
+Although it is possible to create more than one, this feature has not yet been implemented.
-- You can browse the products, but to add them to the cart, as well check your cart you shoud be authenticated.
-That's the authorization for common users.
-It is possible to create normal users by following the normal process of authentication.
+- As for the authorization for customer users: You can browse the products, but to add them to the cart, as well as to check your cart, you should be authenticated through the app's authentication system.
+Normal users can be created by following the standard registration process, which involves verifying user credentials and granting access based on authentication tokens or session management.

 ## Security Measures Implemented